refinedev/refine/documentation/blog/2021-11-26-refine-vs-react-admin.md

 -   UI: You have full control over the UI elements.
 Fully customizable, open to use.
 Works seamlessly with Ant Design.

--   Out-of-the-box: Routing, networking, authentication, state managment, i18n and UI.
+-   Out-of-the-box: Routing, networking, authentication, state management, i18n and UI.

 -   Next.js / SSR integration: refine can be used with Next.js to SSR your pages.